shravan-padakanti/scala-1/Collections-(Lists-Reduction).md

 Applications of `foldLeft` and `reduceLeft` unfold on trees that lean to the left.
 So trees which lean to right, can use similar `foldRight` and `reduceRight`.

+i.e. `foldRight` and `reduceRight` do the same thing as `foldLeft` and `reduceLeft` resp., except starting from right instead of left.

 ```scala
 List(x1, ..., xn)  reduceRight op   = x1 op ( ... (x(n-1) op xn) ... )
 (List(x1, ..., xn) foldRight z)(op) = x1 op ( ... (xn op acc) ... )